 - 11.1 If children are being asked to learn online at home, for example because of the coronavirus pandemic, schools and colleges should follow advice from the DfE on safeguarding and remote education (DfE, 2021b).
 In addition to following the Guidance for Safer Working Practice (Safer Recruitment Consortium, 2022) - 11.2 Where children are remote learning and the DSL has identified a child to be vulnerable, on the edge of social care support, or who would normally receive pastoral-type support in school, they should ensure that a robust communication plan is in place for that child or young person.
 The communication plans can include remote contact, phone contact, door-step visits.
 Other individualised contact methods should be considered and recorded.
-Details of this plan must be recorded, as should a record of contact made.
-Ideally, these children should be taught on-site and remote learning avoided if at all possible. - 11.3 We recognise that school is a protective factor for children and situations such as periods of national lockdown can affect the mental health of pupils and their parents/carers.
+Details of this plan must be recorded, as should a record of contact made. - 11.3 We recognise that school is a protective factor for children and situations such as periods of national lockdown can affect the mental health of pupils and their parents/carers.
 Staff will be aware of these issues and have due regard for them in setting expectations of pupils' work where they are at home.